Trinity is Ireland's leading university and is ranked 75th in the world (QS World University Rankings ****).

 .

-Novel optical access and metro networks are critical to meeting the ever-increasing capacity demands driven by 6G and beyond.
+Novel optical access and metro networks are essential to support fast growing capacity requirement, driven by future applications and services for 6G and beyond.

-The applicants should have a solid theoretical background on machine learning, optical networks and fibre sensing applications, and willing to engage in testbed-oriented research.
+The applicants should have a solid theoretical background on machine learning and optical networks and willing to engage in testbed-oriented research.

-The work will be carried out in the new OpenIreland research infrastructure, a large-scale testbed for experimentation in optical, wireless and cloud technologies.
+The work will be carried out in the OpenIreland research infrastructure, a large-scale testbed for experimentation in open optical, wireless and cloud technologies.

-The position will be based in the School of Computer Science and Statistics, Trinity College Dublin, Ireland, and in the ADAPT centre.
+The position will be based in the School of Computer Science and Statistics, with Prof. Ruffini research team and affiliated with the ADAP research centre on AI, at Trinity College Dublin, Ireland and will be funded under the Research Ireland Investigators award project.

-The researcher will have the opportunity to build their research portfolio within a range of projects.
+The researcher will have the opportunity to build their research portfolio within a range of projects within the team.

 The position will be under the direction of Prof. Marco Ruffini Application Procedure